dask/dask-blog/_posts/2020-10-23-deconvolution.md

 and while performance improved, it did not improve _significantly_ -- that is, we did not get the 100X speed we were looking for.

+As it often turns out in mathematics a problem that can be inefficient to solve in one representation can often be made more efficent by transforming the data beforehand.
+In this new representation we can solve the same problem (convolution in this case) more easily before transforming the result back into a more familiar representation.
+When it comes to convolution, the transformation we apply is called [Fast-Fourirer Transform (FFT)](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
+Once this is applied we are able to convolve data using a simple multiplication.

-Often, in working with images, we hit performance roadblocks in real space where data represents position.
-When this happens, we can reach for a common tool, the [Fast-Fourirer Transform FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
-FFTs convert the data to from real space to frequency space where data now represents the rate of change of intensity between pixels.
-This conversion is extremely fast on both CPUs and GPUs and the algorithm we can write with FFTs similarly are accelerated.
-And while it is challenging to write an equivalent algorithm in FFT space (thank you mathematicians!) the cost of transformation + the cost of the algorithm is still lower than performing the original algorithm in real space.
+As it turns out this FFT transformation is extremely fast on both CPUs and GPUs.
+Similarly the algorithm we can write with FFTs are accelerated.
+Despite the added step of doing FFTs, the cost of transformation + the cost of the algorithm is still lower than performing the original algorithm in real space.
 We (and others before us) found this was the case for Richardson Lucy (on both CPUs and GPUs) and performance continued increasing when we parallelized with Dask over multiple GPUs.

 Help from Open-Source
 ---------------------